-Researchers and software developers at DC Labs have pioneered an Object Based Media Tool known as ‘Cutting Room’ which showcases a new breed of non-linear video storytelling.
+Researchers and software developers at DC Labs have pioneered an Object Based Media tool known as ‘Cutting Room’ which showcases a new form of non-linear video storytelling.

 Over the past decade there has been a massive shift in the way that audiences watch television, with a large amount of content now streamed online.
 This transition has opened up opportunities for how broadcasting is delivered.